SubramanyaKS/SubramanyaKS.github.io/README.md

 👋 Hi, Amigo <br>
 I am Subramanya K S.This is my personal website hosted on Github.
-You can checkmy latest work in this website
+You can check my latest work in this website

 #### Technology used
 * HTML